Grupo de Ações Táticas Especiais: History

 GATE officers in a 2019 training exercise.

-GATE was created following a case in 18 February 1987, when former Instituto Tecnológico de Aeronáutica (ITA) students held a three-month old baby, Tabata, hostage for eight hours in Mogi das Cruzes.
+GATE was created following a case on 18 February 1987, when former Instituto Tecnológico de Aeronáutica (ITA) students held a three-month old baby, Tabata, hostage for eight hours in Mogi das Cruzes.
 At around 6 p.m., the suspects were killed after a shootout and Tabata was rescued, sustaining knife wounds in the process.
 The case convinced the Military Police of the need to create a specially trained team for hostage rescue operations.
-The unit was declared operational in 4 August 1988.
+The unit was declared operational on 4 August 1988.

 GATE is subordinate to the 4th Shock Police Battalion, which in turn is subordinate to the Shock Police Command (CPChq).
 It was initially made up of former members of Rondas Ostensivas Tobias de Aguiar (ROTA).
 At the unit level it is commanded by a Major and is operationally divided into negotiation teams as well as a bomb squad, snipers teams, and tactical teams.

 GATE's attributions are high-complexity law enforcement situations such as anti-irregular forces, apprehension of armed and dangerous criminals, bomb disposal, counterinsurgency in jungle and urban terrains, executive protection, hostage rescue crisis management, protecting high-level meeting areas, and tactical urban counterterrorism.